-There are 7 known subspecies of coachwhip snakes whos demographic extends from the left coast to the right coast throughout the southern U.S. The Arizona coachwhip is found across all of western and southern Arizona at elevations from just above sea level to around 6,000 feet.
-Desertscrub communities, semidesert grassland, and the lower reaches of interior chaparral are where you’ll find this snake.
+There are 7 known subspecies of coachwhip snakes whos demographic extends from the west coast to the east coast throughout the southern U.S. The Arizona coachwhip is found across all of western and southern Arizona at elevations from just above sea level to around 6,000 feet.
+Desert scrub communities, semi-desert grassland, and the lower reaches of interior chaparral are where you’ll find this snake.
 It’s also found on dune fields, desert flats, foothills, and sloping bajadas.
 These snakes aren’t venomous, but they do have speed and an attitude.
-Read more, wont you?

 First the Stats…